HorizonRobotics/SocialRobot/README.md

 ```

 ## Environments and Tasks
-We provide OpenAI gym interfaces to easily integrated the environments into RL algorithms.
+We provide OpenAI gym interfaces to easily apply different RL algorithms into these different environments.
 The registered names for them are listed as below:

     SocialBot-SimpleNavigation-v0
     SocialBot-SimpleNavigationDiscreteAction-v0